Track mileage automatically

 Company car vs personal car: What’s the best option for your organisation?

-The rise of private vehicle use by employees, also known as the grey fleet, can indicate a shift from providing company cars as default.
+The rise of private vehicle use by employees can indicate a shift from providing company cars as default.
 For some employees, having more freedom with the vehicle, as well as increased BiK rates could also be a deciding factor for switching to privately owned cars.

-However, company cars still remain a significant part of the employment landscape in the UK.
+However, company cars remain a significant part of the UK employment landscape.
 HMRC data show that around 840,000 employees received a company car in 2023/24.

 So, as a UK-based organisation, should you provide company cars or let your employees use their own cars for work?
 Or maybe provide a mix of both?